SabitKondakci/JavaScript-ProgressBar-ShowPassword/README.md

-# JavaScript-ProgressBar-ShowPassword
+# JavaScript-Projects
-Progress Bar implication via JavaScript - CSS3 - HTML5 also checkable password field
+Numerous JavaScript projects with CSS3 ,HTML5 and JQuery